townofdon/tilevania-2d-platformer-demo/README.md

 - Start / GameOver / Win Screens
 - Player Movement
-  - Coyote time (allowing a late-jump from a platform)
+  - Coyote time (allowing a late-jump from a platform - like Celeste)
   - Code-driven sprite animation state machine
   - Non-realistic gravity (player falls faster when returning to ground - this makes the game feel much more responsive and less "floaty")
   - Applied controller joystick dead zones